You are here

 And state budgets are especially critical for mental health advocates.
 While this document will note that federal decisions play a significant role in some areas (such as housing) and shape the parameters of what states can do in other areas (Medicaid), States have historically had the lead role in development and implementation of public mental health systems.1

 Please visit the following pages to learn more about state budget advocacy:

 State Budget Advocacy Webinar

 Mental Health America hosted a webinar on State Budget Advocacy, featuring Shel Gross of the MHA of Wisconsin and Ellyn Jeager of the MHA of Georgia.
 The webinar focuses on the state budget process and budget areas that are important to mental health, and describes ways of using MHA's State Budget toolkit for effective advocacy.
-You may click here to access the recording: State Budget Advocacy.
-When you click on this link, you will be asked to register some basic information, after which you'll receive an automatically generated email with instructions for accessing the presentation.
-That email will come from the account of Sarah Steverman and may take up to 10 minutes to appear in your inbox.
+You can download the powerpoint here.

 1 States also play a key role with regard to private mental health services, but this is not generally addressed through the budget.
 Bills addressing state statutory requirements, such as private health insurance mandates or provider licensure, are advanced outside the budget process.